-The acetic acid in distilled white vinegar is so mild that it will not harm washable fabrics; yet is strong enough to dissolve residues (alkalies) left by soaps and detergents.
-Adding just 1/2 cup vinegar to the final rinse will result in brighter, clearer colors.
-If using an automatic dispenser, add the distilled white vinegar to the fabric softener dispenser or add the vinegar manually at the beginning of the rinse cycle.
+The acetic acid in distilled white vinegar is so mild that it will not harm washable fabrics.
+Yet it is strong enough to dissolve residues (alkalies) left by ingredients in soaps and detergents.
+Adding just 1/2 cup of vinegar to the final rinse will result in brighter, clearer colors.
+Add the distilled white vinegar to the fabric softener dispenser, or add the vinegar manually at the beginning of the rinse cycle.

-The mild acetic acid in vinegar also acts as a whitener and brightener... for gray, dingy clothes in the laundry.
+The mild acetic acid in vinegar also acts as a whitener and brightener for gray, dingy clothes.
 To get stained white socks and dingy dishcloths white again, add 1 cup of white distilled vinegar to a large pot of water.
-Heat to boiling and add the articles.
-Let soak overnight and then launder as usual.
-This should only be used on 100 percent cotton clothing.
+Heat to boiling, and add the dingy items.
+Allow them to soak overnight, and then launder as usual.
+This method should only be used on 100 percent cotton fabric.

 Reduce Lint and Pet Hair